 Paying for Chiropractic School

 Before you take out any student loans, take a look at scholarships and grants that are available.
 There are a number of scholarship programs for chiropractic students.
 And while they’re all competitive, they also offer money that won’t need to be repaid.
-While amounts vary, the average is about $1,000.
-You can apply for as many as you’d like (and should apply for everything you qualify for), so you can end up with far more than $1,000 in education funding.
+You can apply for as many as you’d like (and should apply for everything you qualify for).

-You should also complete a Free Application for Federal Student Aid, or FAFSA.
-It’s the first step to getting qualified for federal grants, which can help decrease the amount of student loans you’ll need.
+You should also complete the Free Application for Federal Student Aid, or FAFSA.
+It’s the first step to getting qualified for federal grants, which can help decrease the amount in student loans you’ll need.